 If you know the specific type of anxiety your friend has, you can utilize some of the online anxiety help resources for that particular issue.
 Understanding what helps anxiety takes a bit of time and effort, but it's achievable if you're prepared to take it one step at a time and re-read any info you don't understand straight away.
 For free and user-friendly resources, I like this series of mental health workbooks.
 The various anxiety offerings give a good overview of how a predisposition to anxiety can turn into an anxiety disorder, and how anxiety works.
 You'll learn about the links between triggers and anxious thoughts, emotions, and behaviors, as well as how to reframe anxiety-based thinking.

-Also, there are specific types of anxiety strategies that are suited to being done with an accountability partner:
+In addition, there are specific types of anxiety strategies that are suited to being done with an accountability partner:

 - Exercise (or any type of physical activity)